 Unless you know the name of the official who will be addressing your inquiry, use a standard business salutation, such as "Dear sir or madam."
 This salutation starts your letter formally and clearly conveys your professionalism.

+The second paragraph is where you get to the important information.
 Explain your course of study in the second paragraph.
 Tell the bursary where and what you will be studying.
+You should also briefly describe any current degrees you hold, your personal achievements and plans you may have for further education.
 This paragraph, like the first, need not be extensive.
 The bursary likely reads many letters of this nature, so they will appreciate a letter that is clear and does not contain extraneous information.

-Finish with a complimentary closing, such as "Sincerely" or "Yours truly", and a signature.
+Finish with a complimentary closing, such as “Sincerely” or “Yours truly,” and a signature.
 Type your name below your signature so you can be easily identified, and your letter can be connected to your application.
+Make sure your letter includes your name, address, phone number and email address.

 - money makes money image by Andrey Andreev from Fotolia.com